SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-form-customizer.md

 ---
-title: Build your first Form customizer extension (preview)
+title: Build your first Form customizer extension)
-description: Form customizers are SharePoint Framework components giving you an option to override the form experience in a list or library level by associating the component to the used content type. ms.date: 06/01/2022 ms.prod: sharepoint ms.custom: scenarios:getting-started
+description: Form customizers are SharePoint Framework components giving you an option to override the form experience in a list or library level by associating the component to the used content type. ms.date: 06/21/2022 ms.prod: sharepoint ms.custom: scenarios:getting-started
 ---